brimdata/zed/docs/lake/design.md

 navigated by time.
 For example, a list of branches of a pool's past can be created by scanning the branches log and stopping at the largest timestamp less than or equal to the desired timestamp.
-Likewise, a branch can be located in a similar fashion then its corresponding commit object can be used to construct that data of that branch at that past point in time.
+Likewise, a branch can be located in a similar fashion, then its corresponding commit object can be used to construct that data of that branch at that past point in time.

 ### Merge Scan and Compaction